c-zhou/polyGembler/README.md

 Both of them will generate an executable jar file *polyGembler-${version}-jar-with-dependencies.jar*.
 For [Apache Ant](http://ant.apache.org/), the jar file is under *polyGembler/dist* directory.
 For [Apache Maven](https://maven.apache.org/), the jar file is under *polyGembler/target* directory.

 The code has been tested with Java 7 and 8.
 The default version is Java 8.
 The [Apache Maven](https://maven.apache.org/) will fail if the system default Java version is not 8.
 This could be solved by either changing the system Java version or modifying the *pom.xml* file at line 22-23.
+You can change the Java version for [Apache Ant](http://ant.apache.org/) by modifying the *build.xml* file at line 10-11.

 ## Prerequisites for running polyGembler

 *polyGembler* is a java program.
-You need [JRE](https://www.oracle.com/java/technologies/javase-downloads.html) installed in your system to run polyGembler.
+You need [JRE](https://www.oracle.com/java/technologies/javase-downloads.html) installed in your system to run *polyGembler*.
 The code has been tested with Java 7 and 8.
 It should to safe to run the program with Java 7 or a newer version.

-For genetic linkage map construction (*polyGembler* program `map`), `R` need to be available in your system as well. `R` packages `argparse`, `TSP`, `MDSMap`, `igraph`, `doParallel`, and `foreach` need to be installed.
+For genetic linkage map construction (*polyGembler* program *map*), *R* need to be available in your system as well. *R* packages *argparse*, *TSP*, *MDSMap*, *igraph*, *doParallel*, and *foreach* need to be installed.

 ## A pipeline for whole-chromosome pseudomolecule construction